gauthig/greenbutton-influxdb/devnotes/contributing.md

 * Verify any and all changes were extensively tested

 **Coding Style:**
-Please conform to [Python Enhacement Proposal 8 (PEP8)]https://peps.python.org/pep-0008/ Code should be ran through pylint for style guide complaince, dead objects and other coding issues A pylint rc file is provided in the repository
+* Please conform to [PEP8]https://peps.python.org/pep-0008/
+* Code should be ran through pylint for style guide compliance, dead objects and other coding issues
+* A pylint rc file is provided in the repository